 And then I sipped my drink and laughed at myself.
 Silly, silly woman.
 Why make problems when there aren’t any?
 After all, it was obvious we were all waiting for someone.
 In what world would we have all been speaking, anyway?
 Sitting in the same restaurant for 20 minutes doesn’t imply a relationship, for cryin’ out loud!

 I put my notebook away and called Pat.

 “Ack!” she yelled.
 “Where am I?
 Help!
 My GPS keeps telling me to go the wrong way on a one-way!”

 We talked until she found the right intersection, and I tucked my phone away as she parked her car.

-Modern conveniences: whether there’s someone with you in the bathroom or next to you in the car, you gotta admit it's better than nothing.
+Modern conveniences: whether it means there’s someone with you in the bathroom making you laugh or sitting next to you in the car saying "you see that building with all the windows? don't turn there!", you gotta admit it's better than nothing.